We’re grateful for your support to end hunger and its underlying causes in Alameda County. It takes a community.

 About ACCFB (boilerplate)

 Alameda County Community Food Bank has been at the forefront of hunger relief efforts in the Bay Area since 1985.
-The Food Bank serves 1 in 4 Alameda County residents by distributing food through a network of approximately 400 food pantries, soup kitchens, and other community organizations, as well as direct distribution and COVID-relief programs including school-based, home delivery, and drive-through distributions.
-This year, the Food Bank will distribute the equivalent of 45 million meals.
-In addition to its extensive emergency food programming, ACCFB’s hunger-relief efforts include California’s largest CalFresh (Supplemental Nutrition Assistance Program) outreach department and a robust advocacy team that works with elected officials to seek long-term solutions to hunger and poverty.
-Alameda County Community Food Bank was named Feeding America’s Food Bank of the Year in 2016, and for 16 consecutive years has received Charity Navigator’s top rating — Four Stars — ranking the organization among the top 1 percent of charities nationwide.
+The Food Bank serves 1 in 4 Alameda County residents by distributing food through a network of more than 350 partners including food pantries, soup kitchens, and other community organizations, as well as direct distribution programs including school-based, home delivery, and drive-through distributions.
+This past year, the Food Bank distributed enough food for the equivalent of about 50 million meals.
+In addition to ACCFB’s core work of food distribution, we know that that by itself is not enough to end hunger so we are continually innovating and strengthening our efforts to address root causes.
+We do this through programs like California’s first-of-its-kind CalFresh (Supplemental Nutrition Assistance Program) outreach department, a robust advocacy team that works with elected officials and community organizers to seek long-term solutions to hunger and poverty, a growing Food Recovery program that saved 10.4 million pounds of surplus food from landfills last year, and the launch of the Food as Medicine program that leverages public healthcare dollars to provide MediCal recipients managing disease and injuries with medically supportive food boxes.

 Our Numbers

-• Due to the pandemic and resulting economic fallout, we estimate 1 in 4 county residents is experiencing or at-risk of hunger.
+• We currently estimate 1 in 4 county residents is experiencing food insecurity.

 Our Logo